cremerlab/flux_parity/README.md

-# `modelling_growth`
+# `flux_parity`
-This repository contains all  of my notes and research into understanding quantitative aspects of bacterial growth from steady-state growth to diauxic transitions and lag times.
-Much of it is based off of the notes of others and therefore holds the licensing of the original creator.
-For that reason, all creative work is copyrighted with all rights reserved.
+This repository houses all data and code used in the manuscript "A Mechanistic View of Protein Synthesis and Its Regulation Predicts Microbial Growth In and Out of Steady State".
+More information will be provided here upon submission to a preprint server

+All creative work (e.g. prose, artwork) is licensed under a CC-BY 4.0 license.
 The software herein is licensed under a standard MIT license, which reads as follows:

 ```
 MIT License

-Copyright (c) The Authors
+Copyright (c) 2022 Griffin Chure & Jonas Cremer

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal